What is the Yerkes-Dodson Law and Why is it Helpful?

 Discovered in 1908 by psychologists Robert Yerkes and John Dillingham Dodson while experimenting with mice, the law isn't an ironclad rule but more of a useful concept.
 The idea is that some stress, or arousal, can boost motivation, making tasks more manageable and performance better.
 However, this magic zone of optimal stress isn't the same for everyone or every task—it depends on factors like skill level and task complexity.

-Whether tackling a challenging project or facing a deadline, finding that perfect balance of stress, according to the Yerkes-Dodson Law, is key to reaching our best performance.
-It's a helpful guide, reminding us that a pinch of stress can be good, but too much can tip the
+According to the Yerkes-Dodson Law, finding the perfect balance of stress is key to reaching our best performance, whether tackling a challenging project or facing a deadline.
+It's a helpful guide, reminding us that a pinch of stress can be good, but too much can tip the scales overboard.

-The 3 main states of the Yerkes-Dodson Law:
+The three main states of the Yerkes-Dodson Law

 The Yerkes-Dodson Law manifests in three main states, each delineating a distinct relationship between stress and performance: